fetchai/agents-aea/docs/ml-skills.md

 2. Add another new AEA called `ml_model_trainer` with public id `fetchai/ml_model_trainer:0.29.0`.

 3. Copy the address from the `ml_model_trainer` into your clip board.
-Then go to the <a href="https://explore-stargateworld.fetch.ai" target="_blank">AgentLand block explorer</a> and request some test tokens via `Get Funds`.
+Then go to the <a href="https://explore-stargateworld.fetch.ai" target="_blank">StargateWorld block explorer</a> and request some test tokens via `Get Funds`.

 4. Run the `ml_data_provider` AEA.
 Navigate to its logs and copy the multiaddress displayed.